microsoft/vscode-docs/docs/editor/tasks.md

 The task's properties have the following semantic:

-- **taskName**: the tasks's name used in the user interface.
+- **taskName**: The tasks's name used in the user interface.
-- **type**: the task's type.
-For a custom task this can either be `shell` or `process`.
-If `shell` is specified the command is interpreted as a shell command (for example, bash, cmd, or PowerShell).
-If `process` is specified the command is interpreted as a process to execute.
-If `shell` is used any arguments to the command should be embedded into the `command` property to support proper argument quoting.
-If the test script for example would accept a `--debug` argument then the command property should look as follows: `./scripts/test.sh --debug`.
+- **type**: The task's type.
+For a custom task, this can either be `shell` or `process`.
+If `shell` is specified, the command is interpreted as a shell command (for example: bash, cmd, or PowerShell).
+If `process` is specified, the command is interpreted as a process to execute.
+If `shell` is used, any arguments to the command should be embedded into the `command` property to support proper argument quoting.
+For example, if the test script accepts a `--debug` argument then the command property would be: `./scripts/test.sh --debug`.
-- **command**: the actual command to execute.
+- **command**: The actual command to execute.
-- **windows**: any Windows specific properties.
-Will be used instead of the default properties when the command is executed on Windows.
+- **windows**: Any Windows specific properties.
+Will be used instead of the default properties when the command is executed on the Windows operating system.
-- **group**: defines to which group the task belongs.
-In the example it belongs to the `test` group.
-Tasks that belong to the test group can be executed by running **Run Test Task** from the command palette.
+- **group**: Defines to which group the task belongs.
+In the example, it belongs to the `test` group.
+Tasks that belong to the test group can be executed by running **Run Test Task** from the **Command Palette**.
-- **presentation**: defines how the task output is handled in the user interface.
-In this case the terminal showing the output is `always` revealed and a `new` terminal is created on every task run.
+- **presentation**: Defines how the task output is handled in the user interface.
+In this example, the Integrated Terminal showing the output is `always` revealed and a `new` terminal is created on every task run.

-There are more task properties to tweak.
+There are more task properties to configure your workflow.
 You can use IntelliSense with `kb(editor.action.triggerSuggest)` to get an overview of the valid properties.

 ![Tasks IntelliSense](images/tasks/intellisense.png)